 - Power Source: The power source found in a standard metal detector differs from that of an underwater detector in several ways.
 First off, standard metal detectors typically incorporate a normal battery that needs to be charged on a regular basis for usage.
 On the other hand, an underwater metal detector features a special type of power source that is specifically designed for use in water.
 Regular batteries are not designed for use in salty water bodies or deep sea.
 A standard battery is likely to stop working under water that will render the device useless.

-Essential Items To Invest With Underwater Metal Detectors
+Essential Items To Invest in when you own an Underwater Metal Detector

 Scuba detecting can be a challenging yet thrilling experience.
 Here are a few devices that will make underwater detecting a more enjoyable experience: